Skip to main content

 Comparing and enhancing insurance programs

 Economic cost of risk” (ECOR) builds on the more widely recognised total cost of risk metric by further taking into account fluctuations in losses from year to year.
-Once organizations have quantified their economic cost of risk, they can see the cost of both more known risk and the cost of absorbing volatility over a specified period.
+Once organisations have quantified their economic cost of risk, they can see the cost of both more known risk and the cost of absorbing volatility over a specified period.
 Average annual retained losses can be calculated by some companies internally, but volatility can be difficult to quantify without more advanced statistical methods.
 Armed with an economic cost of risk value for the company’s current insurance program and a set of alternative strategies, risk managers can directly compare the relative economic value of different insurance strategies to inform and demonstrate their decision-making.

 With regard to advanced risk financing structures, such as captive self-insurance and potentially captive reinsurance, analytics and modelling can help companies set retention/transfer stop-loss levels according to their risk appetite, and evidence risk diversification across insurance classes or across years.
 These tools can also enable a company to better determine the probability of a loss being paid by a given reinsurance layer and explore profit-sharing opportunities with (re)insurers under certain structures.
 For parametric insurance, models can identify correlations between external and client data sets and assist in assessing appropriate indemnification amounts.